Unique Opportunities | Intensive Research | Constructive Engagement

 Investing independently of consensus.

-Equitable Investors is an independent investment manager focused on identifying listed investment opportunities and engaging constructively with the people behind them to maximise shareholder value.
-Its directors have approximately 50 years of combined professional experience in investment markets focused on micro, small and emerging companies and special opportunities.
+Equitable Investors is an independent investment manager focused on identifying investment opportunities and engaging constructively with the people behind them to maximise shareholder value.
+Its directors have over 50 years of combined professional experience in investment markets focused on micro, small and emerging companies and special opportunities.

 Request an Information Memorandum for the Equitable Investors Dragonfly Fund by clicking here